tvmai/tvmai.github.io/_posts/2018-07-12-vta-release-announcement.markdown

 ![image](https://www.acm.org/binaries/content/gallery/acm/ctas/publications/artifact-badges.jpg/artifact-badges.jpg/acm%3Adesktopcta){: width="20%"}
 {:center}

-In addition, VTA is one of the fist hardware-software reproduced [ACM artifacts](http://ctuning.org/ae/), which can serve as a basis for reproducible deep learning architecture research.
+In addition, VTA is one of the first hardware-software reproducible [ACM artifacts](http://ctuning.org/ae/), which can serve as a template for reproducible deep learning architecture research.
 The VTA artifact deployable using [CK](http://cknowledge.org/), was presented at ReQuEST 2018, co-located with [ASPLOS](http://cknowledge.org/request-cfp-asplos2018.html).

 ### Optimizing Compilers Researchers